nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 # Procurement Spend Governance & Analytics
 **Power BI · Microsoft Fabric Warehouse · Row-Level Security · Governed MI**

-An independent portfolio project — a governed procurement spend analytics solution built end-to-end: SQL Warehouse layer, star-schema semantic model, Row-Level Security, and a controlled Dev→Test→Prod deployment pipeline.
-Synthetic dataset (850 transactions, 12 suppliers, 5 departments); enterprise-scale delivery experience is evidenced separately through commercial BI work at NatWest Group.
+An independent portfolio project.
+It builds a governed procurement spend analytics solution end to end: a SQL Warehouse layer, a star-schema semantic model, Row-Level Security, and a controlled Dev→Test→Prod deployment pipeline.
+Uses a synthetic dataset (850 transactions, 12 suppliers, 5 departments).
+Real enterprise-scale experience is shown separately, through commercial BI work at NatWest Group.

 ![Executive Overview](<screenshots/Executive overview.jpg>)

 **Why this matters:**
-- Data is validated and governed in a Fabric SQL Warehouse *before* it reaches Power BI — not loaded straight from CSV, with invalid rows automatically quarantined rather than silently dropped or loaded
+- Data is checked and governed in a Fabric SQL Warehouse *before* it reaches Power BI.
+It is not loaded straight from CSV.
+Bad rows are caught and set aside automatically, not silently dropped or loaded.
-- Row-Level Security uses a realistic mapping-table pattern, tested against known values (not just visually checked)
+- Row-Level Security uses a realistic mapping-table pattern.
+It was tested against known values, not just checked by eye.
-- Contract status is defined once in the SQL layer (`fn_ContractStatus`) as the single source of truth; budget variance and PO coverage thresholds are defined in DAX measures in `_Measures`
+- Contract status has one definition, in the SQL layer (`fn_ContractStatus`).
+Budget variance and PO coverage thresholds are defined in DAX, in `_Measures`.

-Full write-up, architecture, and every other report page below — click to expand any section.
+Full detail and every report page are below — click a section to expand it.

 ---